OutSystemsEdu/OutSystems-Project-Ideas/CONTRIBUTING.md

 <br>

-## Convert PDF Guides to Markdown
+## Convert Existing PDFs to Markdown :sparkles:
-You can also help by converting the existing PDFs to clean and readable markdown files.
+You can also help by converting the existing PDF guides to clean and readable markdown files, so that they are easier to update with community's feedback.

 ### [Build Your Own Instagram Clone App](https://drive.google.com/file/d/1r8RRQ14a5Z5M4QIMehn3Z8sezQO0_yax/view)